raditya1117/HoneyBadger/fastapi-testing/article.md

 ```
 INFO:     127.0.0.1:34004 - "GET /calculate/ HTTP/1.1" 405 Method Not Allowed
 ```
+In a similar manner, any API call with existing API endpoints but wrong HTTP method leads to Method Not Allowed Error.

 ### Request Validation Error

 FastAPI validates inputs using pydantic models.
 If an incoming request for a FastAPI endpoint doesn't conform to the declared structure and parameter types, FastAPI returns request validation error in response.

 For example, we have defined the /calculate endpoint with three inputs where the `operation` must be a string and `num1` and `num2` must be floating point numbers or values that can be converted to floats.
-When we pass a string that cannot be converted to a floating point number, we run into the request validation error.
+When we pass an operand that cannot be converted to a floating point number, the app runs into a request validation error.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 'HoneyBadger'}'
 ```

-For the above API call, the FastAPI app returns a json object with "JSON decode error" message.
+For the above API call, the FastAPI app returns a json object with "JSON decode error" message as follows:

 ```json
 {"detail":[{"type":"json_invalid","loc":["body",43],"msg":"JSON decode error","input":{},"ctx":{"error":"Expecting value"}}]}